Mengtian experiment module: Aftermath

-After launch, the Mengtian module was inserted into a low Earth orbit with an average altitude of 393 km at an orbital inclination of 42 degrees, centered in the Earth's thermosphere.
+After launch, the Mengtian experiment module was inserted into a low Earth orbit with an average altitude of 393 km at an orbital inclination of 42 degrees, centered in the Earth's thermosphere.
 It successfully docked with the Tianhe core module nearly thirteen hours after launch.

 Assembly

 The Shenzhou 14 mission to the space station assisted with setting up the Mengtian module in orbit.